Survival horror: Enemy design

 A survival horror storyline usually involves the investigation and confrontation of horrific forces, and thus many games transform common elements from horror fiction into gameplay challenges.
-Early releases used camera angles seen in horror films, which allowed enemies to lurk in areas that are concealed from the player's view.
+Early releases used fixed camera angles that were similar to the camera work in horror films, which allowed enemies to lurk in areas that are concealed from the player's view.
 Also, many survival horror games make use of off-screen sound or other warning cues to notify the player of impending danger.
-This feedback assists the player, but also creates feelings of anxiety and uncertainty.
+This feedback assists the player but also creates feelings of anxiety and uncertainty.

-Games typically feature a variety of monsters with unique behavior patterns.
+Survival horror games typically feature a variety of monsters with unique behavior patterns.
 Enemies can appear unexpectedly or suddenly, and levels are often designed with scripted sequences where enemies drop from the ceiling or crash through windows.
 Survival horror games, like many action-adventure games, are sometimes structured around the boss encounter where the player must confront a formidable opponent in order to advance to the next area.
 These boss encounters draw elements from antagonists seen in classic horror stories, and defeating the boss will advance the story of the game.